spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. map Method - `map`, `ES6`, `syntax`

-   :question: What will be logged by the code below?
+   ❓ What will be logged by the code below?

    ```JavaScript
        const snacks = [